Ocee1/alpha-backend-tasks/README.md

 # Backend Engineering Assessment Starter

-This repository is a standalone starter for a backend engineering take-home assessment.
+This repository is a standalone starter for the backend engineering take-home assessment.
 It contains two independent services in a shared mono-repo:

 - `python-service/` (InsightOps): FastAPI + SQLAlchemy + manual SQL migrations